 3. Identify your Demographics

 The key to success for any marketing campaign is identifying the target audience and brand campaigns are no exception to this.
 The biggest mistake committed by most marketers is not conducting demographic research.
-A typical marketing demographic is characterised by:
+A typical marketing demographic is characterized by:

-- People (Age, Gender, Education, Occupation etc.)
+- People (Age, Gender, Education, Occupation, etc.)

 - Geography (Physical location, Internet location, Where they travel)